"Networking Buddies" Can Amplify Your Qualifications

 Wendy immediately loved it and got it; she said, “If I did that, then I could approach someone with my ‘networking buddy’ and they could say, “Hey Phil, this is Wendy Sachs.
 You’ve got to read her new book ‘Fearless and Free.’
 In fact, your sister in particular would find it really valuable because I know she’s in the middle of a career transition.”
 Again, Wendy would be unlikely to blurt out comments like these when first meeting someone, but it is perfectly easy and comfortable for someone else to say these words about her.
 Wendy noted that this is a perfect extension of “amplification,” which is increasingly used in business meetings by pairs of women who work to underscore points made by each other.

 Of course, once I thought of this, I did what I usually do when I have an idea: a quick search on the internet to see who has thought of it before.
 Sure enough, there are a bunch of articles on “networking buddies.”
 However, most of them focus on the networking buddy as someone who keeps you accountable to show up at a networking event, and who gives moral support once at the event.
-Cathy Jennings and Mickey Griffith are the two who go further and suggest going with a buddy in order to do the bragging for each other.
+Mickey Griffith goes further and suggests going with a buddy in order to do the bragging for each other.

 So the next time you are going to an important networking event, don’t go alone!
 Go with a friend and be each other’s networking buddies so you can brag on each other’s behalf in a perfectly acceptable and appropriate way.